World AIDS Day 2020

-The most effective vaccines are complete vaccines - live and deadly vaccines - and live attenuated vaccines have been very successful against polio, rotavirus, and measles, but have not been tested against HIV in humans.
-The use of live retroviruses in vaccines raises safety concerns: Live HIV is too dangerous to be used in a vaccine, as HIV-1 has no antigenicity, so weakened HIV is not effective in triggering an immune response .
+The former, attenuated, have been very successful against polio, rotavirus, and measles, but have not been tested against HIV in humans.
+Using live retroviruses in vaccines raises safety concerns: Live HIV is too dangerous to be used in a vaccine, as HIV-1 has no antigenicity, so weakened HIV is not effective in triggering an immune response .

 As Reuters points out, many of the world's most successful HIV vaccines rely on inactivated and weakened versions of the virus to make the vaccine.
 Because the vaccines only contain three HIV genes contained in weakened adenoviruses, study participants can become infected with respiratory diseases and become infected with HIV through vaccination.

-This safety has important public health implications: If the Covid-19 vaccine causes serious side effects, experts fear that vaccine opponents who remain concerned about disease, even when the facts are not on their side, will use the trouble spreading your message and your program.
+This safety has important public health implications: If the COVID-19 vaccine causes serious side effects, experts fear that vaccine opponents who remain concerned about disease, even when the facts are not on their side, use the problem to spread your message and your program.

-The results confirm the safety of the vaccine and provide important scientific information for developing new approaches that promote the development of new and accelerated pathways for vaccine development and delivery.
-This opens up possible new vaccine modalities, such as messenger RNA vaccines, and accelerates the path to developing a vaccine against other viruses and potentially even other diseases.
+They also provide important scientific information for developing new approaches.
+These would help promote pathways for vaccine development and delivery.
+Possible new vaccine modalities open: Messenger RNA vaccines.
+This accelerates the path to developing a vaccine against other viruses and potentially even other diseases.

 In other words, just because scientists haven't been able to develop an HIV vaccine for decades doesn't mean that researchers have to develop a COVID-19 vaccine.
 Even with this vaccine, there are other scientific and medical innovations that make Covid19 significantly less dangerous, if not curable.
 The MRNA vaccine will shorten the development and production time of the vaccine, shorten the production time of the vaccine, and give researchers more time to work on annual flu virus vaccines.